DizNicolasAmor/interviews-practice/RUST.md

     - What is a closure and how is it used?
     - What is a struct and an enum?
     - How does Rust handle concurrency and parallelism, and what are the main concurrency primitives?
-    - Can you explain the borrowing rules in Rust, and how they help prevent data races?
+    - How do the borrowing rules prevent data races?

 <a name="basics" />